 You wonder how long that’ll take right?
 This varies per page.
 Authoritative pages and frequently updated pages are visited more often than less authoritative pages and less frequently updated pages.
 Search engines may pick up on the new meta description within 2 minutes but it may also take several days or even more than a week.

 Yes, they sure can.
-The DMOZ and Yahoo directories are part of their fall-back plans when they deem your meta description unfit.
-If you don’t want this, or if you are not satisfied with the description in the DMOZ or Yahoo Directory you can set up the tags below in your
+Yahoo!
+Directory can be part of their fall-back plans when they deem your meta description unfit.
+If you don’t want this, or if you are not satisfied with the description in the Yahoo Directory you can set up the tags below in your